-WEST CHESTER AREA SCHOOL DISTRICT RECONCILIATION OF BALANCE SHEET - GOVERNMENTAL FUNDS TO STATEMENT OF NET POSITION JUNE 30, 2015
+WEST CHESTER AREA SCHOOL DISTRICT RECONCILIATION OF BALANCE SHEET - GOVERNMENTAL FUNDS TO STATEMENT OF NET POSITION JUNE 30, 2016

-TOTAL FUND BALANCES FOR GOVERNMENTAL FUNDS \$ 50,417,683 Amounts reported for governmental activities in the statement of net position are different because: Capital assets used in governmental activities are not financial resources and, therefore, are not reported as assets in the governmental funds.
-The cost of assets was \$488,627,119 accumulated depreciation was \$185,790,681.
-302,836,438 Some of the District's revenues will be collected after year end but are not available soon enough to pay the current year's expenditures and, therefore, are reported as unavailable revenue - property taxes in the governmental funds.
-2,227,688 Governmental tunds report deterred amounts on bond refundings as other financing sources.
+TOTAL FUND BALANCES FOR GOVERNMENTAL FUNDS

+Amounts reported for governmental activities in the statement of net position are different because:

+Capital assets used in governmental activities are not financial resources and, therefore, are not reported as assets in the governmental funds.
+The cost of assets was \$492,079,018, and accumulated depreciation was \$198,539,706.

+Some of the District's revenues will be collected after year end but are not available soon enough to pay the current year's expenditures and, therefore, are reported as unavailable revenue - property taxes in the governmental funds.

+Governmental funds report deferred amounts on bond refundings as other financing sources.
 However, these amounts are reported on the statement of net position as deferred outflows of resources and amortized over the life life of the refunding debt.

+Other post-employment benefits (OPEB) are not financial resources and, therefore, are not reported in the governmental funds.

+Long-term liabilities applicable to the governmental activities are not due and payable in the current period and, therefore, are not reported in the governmental funds.

+Accrued interest

-7,591,636 Other post-employment benefits (OPEB) are not financial resources and, therefore, are not reported in the governmental funds.
-(293,516) Long-term liabilities applicable to the governmental activities are not due and payable in the current period and, therefore, are not reported in the governmental funds.
-Accrued interest Bonds and notes payable in future years, net Accumulated compensated absences Net pension liability \$ (1,933,474) (289,438,854) (4,805,853) (262,381,000) (558,559,181) Deferred inflows and outflows related to the District's net pension liability are based on the differences between actuarially determined actual and expected investment returns, changes in the actuarially determined proportion of the District's amount of the total pension liability, and pension contributions made after the measurement date of the net pension liability.
+Bonds and notes payable in future years, net

+Accumulated compensated absences

+Net pension liability

+Deferred inflows and outflows of resources related to the District's net pension liability are based on the differences between actuarially determined expected and actual investment returns, changes in the actuarially determined proportion of the District's amount of the total pension liability, differences between actual and expected experience, and pension contributions made after the measurement date of the net pension liability.
 These amounts will be amortized over the estimated remaining average service life of the employees.

-Deferred outflows of resources: Deferred pension contributions Deferred outflows - pension Deferred inflows of resources: 18,609,908 4,661,632 Deferred inflows of resources.
-Deferred inflows - pension (18,757,000) 4,514,540
+Deferred outflows of resources:

+Deferred pension contributions Deferred outflows - pension Deferred inflows of resources: Deferred inflows - pension 22,053,155 9,097,787
-The accompanying notes are an integral part of these financial statements.

-TOTAL NET POSITION (DEFICIT) OF GOVERNMENTAL ACTIVITIES
+TOTAL NET DEFICIT OF GOVERNMENTAL ACTIVITIES

-WEST CHESTER AREA SCHOOL DISTRICT STATEMENT OF REVENUES, EXPENDITURES, AND CHANGES IN FUND BALANCES - GOVERNMENTAL FUNDS FOR THE YEAR ENDED JUNE 30, 2015
+WEST CHESTER AREA SCHOOL DISTRICT STATEMENT OF REVENUES, EXPENDITURES, AND CHANGES IN FUND BALANCES - GOVERNMENTAL FUNDS FOR THE YEAR ENDED JUNE 30, 2016